 To date, we have generated limited revenues.
-All of our revenues to date have been derived from the sale of plasma collected by ADMA BioCenters, as well as our other plasma inventory sales.
+Nearly, all of our revenues to date have been derived from the sale of plasma collected by ADMA BioCenters, as well as our other plasma inventory sales.
 Unless and until we receive approval from the FDA and other regulatory authorities for our RI-002 product candidate, we will be unable to sell and generate revenues from that product.
 Therefore, for the foreseeable future, we will have to fund all of our operations and capital expenditures from the revenues that may be generated by the sale of plasma collected by ADMA BioCenters, as well as cash on hand and potential future capital raises.
-While ADMA BioCenters is committed to maintain compliance with all applicable regulations, we cannot assure you that we will be able to retain the FDA license for our plasma collection center, which we need in order to sell plasma collected by ADMA BioCenters.
+While ADMA BioCenters is committed to maintain compliance with all applicable regulations, we cannot assure you that we will be able to retain the FDA-license and GHA certification for our plasma collection center, which we need in order to sell plasma collected by ADMA BioCenters.

-Our ability to continue as a going concern depends on our ability to raise additional capital, to fund our research and development and commercial programs and meet our obligations on a timely basis.
+Our long term liquidity will be dependent upon on our ability to raise additional capital, to fund our research and development and commercial programs and meet our obligations on a timely basis.
 If we are unable to successfully raise sufficient additional capital, we will likely not have sufficient cash flow and liquidity to fund our business operations, forcing us to curtail our activities and, ultimately, potentially cease operations.
 Even if we are able to raise additional capital, such financings may only be available on unattractive terms, resulting in significant dilution of stockholders' interests and, in such event, the value and potential future market price of our common stock may decline.

-We anticipate that, based upon our projected revenue and expenditures for 2013, our current cash and cash equivalents, along with (i) our option to borrow an additional \$2 million in two equal tranches of \$1 million upon the satisfaction of certain milestones under our Loan Agreement with Hercules, and (ii) an aggregate \$4 million backstop financing agreement with the Lead Investors from the 2012 Financing(including Burrill Capital Fund IV, LP, Aisling Capital II, LP and Dr. Jerrold B. Grossman and Adam S. Grossman), will be sufficient to fund our operations into the second quarter of 2014.
-The relevant milestones under our Loan Agreement with Hercules consist of (a) enrolling at least one patient in a pivotal (Phase III) clinical study of our lead product candidate RI-002 and (b) the closing of an equity financing or subordinated unsecured convertible debt financing with aggregate unrestricted net proceeds of at least \$10 million on or before June 30, 2013.
+We anticipate that, based upon our projected revenue and expenditures, our current cash and cash equivalents, short term investments, along with the available funds from Hercules Technology Growth Capital, or HTGC, under an existing Loan and Security Agreement, will be sufficient to fund our operations into 2016.
 If our assumptions underlying our estimated expenses prove to be wrong, we may have to raise additional capital sooner than anticipated, and we currently do not have arrangements to obtain additional financing.
 Any such financing could be difficult to obtain or only available on unattractive terms and could result in significant dilution of stockholders' interests.
 Failure to secure any necessary financing in a timely manner and on favorable terms could have a material adverse effect on our business plan and financial performance and could delay, discontinue or prevent product development and clinical trial activities or the approval of any of our potential products.
 In addition, we could be forced to reduce or forego sales and marketing efforts and forego attractive business opportunities.